R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/06-analytics-engine.md

-# 06 — Analytics & Historical Intelligence
+# 06_Analytics & Historical Intelligence

-> How I gave a manufacturing plant its first real ability to analyze performance over time — replacing "react after failure" with "detect drift before it becomes a problem."
+> How I gave a manufacturing plant its first real ability to analyze performance over time replacing "react after failure" with "detect drift before it becomes a problem."

 ## The problem

-Before DEVIA, the plant had data — it just couldn't use it effectively.
+Before DEVIA, the plant had data it just couldn't use it effectively.

 **RFT (Right First Time) tracking:** This metric measures what percentage of production orders pass quality control on the first attempt, without needing adjustments.
 It was tracked using a helper column in the Excel-Kanban file with a simple Yes/No value.
 The metric itself worked, but the surrounding analysis was broken:
 - Time-based breakdowns (daily, weekly, monthly trends) required manual filtering
 - Cross-referencing RFT with product type, operator, or shift was impractical
 - Any analysis beyond the basic number required exporting, cleaning, and re-processing data

 **Quality parameter trends:** Test results (viscosity, pH, density, etc.) were stored as values in Excel columns.
-To spot a trend — like a parameter slowly drifting toward its limit over several batches — someone would have to:
+To spot a trend like a parameter slowly drifting toward its limit over several batches, someone would have to:
 1. Open the right Excel file
 2. Find the right column
 3. Visually scan rows of numbers
 4. Hope they noticed the pattern

-**Nobody did this proactively.** The team only looked at parameters after a failure — by which time the damage was done.
+**Nobody did this proactively.** The team only looked at parameters after a failure by which time the damage was done.

 **Cycle time analysis:** How long does a production order take?
 Which stages are bottlenecks?
 Before DEVIA, these questions were unanswerable.
 Time wasn't tracked per stage.